brandonhuang/globely/README.md

 This edit made by Haley

-Finally got git working --- Harvey
+Finally got git working --- Harvey!